Moot Court is a mock appellate advocacy experience that helps law students develop the following skills to practice law:

 First-Year Students

-First-year students are selected for the Moot Court Board at the end of the spring semester through a competitive tryout that simulates a Moot Court competition.
+First-year students are selected for the Moot Court Board at the end of the spring semester through a competitive tryout that simulates elements of a Moot Court competition.

-Generally, the tryout consists of an appellate brief and oral argument.
-The Moot Court Board invites 20-40 first-year students to join Moot Court every year.
+Generally, the tryout consists of a short appellate brief and an oral argument.
+The Moot Court Board typically invites 20-40 first-year students to join Moot Court every year.

 Second-Year Students